• Cart$0

 I’m warning you.

-I’ll be the jerk all the way over in the corner in Aisle 7 trying to buy the obscure, unpronounceable wine that no one’s ever heard of–partly because it helps me with my All-American complex (you know, the one where you realize you’re not exotic at ALL), and partly because snooty wine labels with edges that have been HAND SINGED by some elderly Italian man in a faraway land are sort of sexy.
+I'll be the jerk all the way over in the corner in Aisle 7 trying to buy the obscure, unpronounceable wine that no one's ever heard of–partly because it helps me with my All-American complex (you know, the one where you realize you're not exotic at ALL), and partly because snooty wine labels with edges that have been HAND SINGED by the blaze of an elderly Italian man in a faraway land are sort of sexy.

 (Did anyone else just finally understand why they made the past tense of “sing” into “sang” and not “singed?”
 Can you imagine if we all ran around confusing the meaning of “to utter a series of sounds” with “to light shit on fire?”
 All hell would break LOOSE.)